meih15/JSProject/README.md

 - Tuesday: Include HTML buttons functionality and music options
 - Wednesday: Finish styling, and clean up code
 - Thursday Morning: Deploy to Github pages

+## Future Implementations
+- Add sound to the game
+- Mute any sounds from the game

 ## Credits
 Images